Courressa/SunCon/README.md

 driven by profound philosophical values centered around "The progression of Humanity."
 We approach challenges with logical strategies, using innovative thinking to achieve lasting results for generations to come.
-Our core philosophy and motto, "Taking responsibility for the Future," define our operations
+Our core philosophy and motto, "Taking responsibility for the Future," define our operations.
 <br>
 <br>